Ghilbi/CITCS-Schedule-Management-System/schedule-app/docs/Documentation.md

 The application provides a responsive sidebar navigation system with hamburger menu toggle:

-- **Dashboard**: Overview of the system with quick access to main features
+- **Analytics**: Overview of the system with quick access to main features
-- **Manage Courses**: Interface for adding, editing, and deleting courses (authentication required)
+- **Course Catalog**: Interface for adding, editing, and deleting courses (authentication required)
 - **Manage Course Offering**: Interface for managing course offerings and sections
 - **Section Management**: Displays courses organized by sections with filtering options
 - **Room Management**: Shows room allocations and schedules with CRUD operations